iffy/generalconference/data/eng/1994-04/036-faith-is-the-answer/text.md

 middle of July.
 Winter storms came early that year, and the Gobles spent five terrible months on the trail between St. Louis and Salt Lake City.
 Mary wrote:
 "We had to keep close to [the handcart companies] to help them if we could.
-We began to get short of food and our cattle gave out" (_A Believing People ,_ ed.
+We began to get short of food and our cattle gave out" (_A Believing People, _ ed.
 Richard H. Cracroft and Neal E. Lambert, Provo: Brigham Young University Press, 1974, p.
 144).
 Many died--among them Mary's two-year-old sister, her five-year-old brother, and Edith, a baby sister born on the trail and buried